medo64/Render-CRLF/README.md

 ### Not Rendering Glyphs For Large Files

-For performance reasons Visual Studio Code doesn't synchronise files that are over 5MB in size (see [issue 27100](https://github.com/Microsoft/vscode/issues/27100)).
+For performance reasons Visual Studio Code doesn't synchronize files that are over 5MB in size (see [issue 27100](https://github.com/Microsoft/vscode/issues/27100)).
 Therefore, no line-ending characters will be visible on large files.